aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		    EmptyScene myScene;
 		}

-in testApp, register the scene to ramSceneManager after ramInitialize(int port) in setup(). that's it.
+in testApp, register the scene to ramSceneManager after ramInitialize(int port) in setup().

 		void testApp::setup()
 		{